AI Cognitive Load, Mental Fatigue and Decision Offloading 2025

 Why do decisions sometimes feel less like my own when I use AI?

-Digital Fatigue and Energy examines how digital life can deplete energy, intensify mental strain, and shape people’s sense of cognitive capacity.
+Related perspective: Digital Fatigue and Energy examines how digital environments affect mental energy and recovery.

 Methodology